What is a Smart Building/Lab?

 • Call in urgent issues requiring immediate response from Facilities Management at (310) 825-9236

-• Service Requestsfor all other facility issues via online or the UCLA 311 Application
+• Service Requests opens a new windowfor all other facility issues via online or the UCLA 311 Application opens a new window

-• Facilities Service Request (FSR)for any addition, replacement, and/or removal impacting the building
+• Facilities Service Request (FSR) opens a new windowfor any addition, replacement, and/or removal impacting the building

 • Utilize spaces appropriately as designed, not as intended